 Afghan of Afghanistan

-The Tajik have been Muslim for many generations.
+The Afghans have been Muslim for many generations.
 They acknowledge Jesus as an honored prophet, but not as deity, the Son of God.

-The Tajik do not have a high literacy rate.
+The Afghans do not have a high literacy rate.
 The Gospel can probably best come to them using oral means: videos, recordings, radio, stories from Scripture.

-There are a handful of believers among the Tajiks of Afghanistan.
+There are a handful of believers among the Afghans of Afghanistan.
 Pray for their protection, and that they will be full of the fruit of God's Spirit - love, joy, peace.

 Pray for peace in Afghanistan, for a stable and effective government, and for improved living conditions for all people.